Compute

 The certificate file that can be identified in Jenkins is in PKCS#12 format.
 Therefore, convert the cluster certificate to a PFX certificate file in PKCS#12 format.

-1. Log in to the CCE console and go to the cluster console.
-Choose Cluster Information > Connection Information to download the cluster certificate.
-The downloaded certificate contains three files: ca.crt, client.crt, and client.key.
+1. Log in to the CCE console and click the cluster name to access the cluster console.
+Choose Overview in the navigation pane.
+On the page displayed, locate the Connection Information area, and download the cluster certificate.
+The certificate contains ca.crt, client.crt, and client.key files.

 2. Log in to a Linux host, place the three certificate files in the same directory, and use OpenSSL to convert the certificate into a cert.pfx certificate.
 After the certificate is generated, the system prompts you to enter a custom password.